-This page provides a high-level overview of the ways you can control interactions using your Cloud Functions resources.
+This page provides a high-level overview of the ways you can control interactions with your Cloud Functions resources.

-There are two approaches to controlling access for Cloud Functions:
+There are two approaches to controlling access to Cloud Functions:

 Securing access with identity

 - Service accounts: These are special accounts that serve as the identity of a non-person, like a function or an application or a VM.
-They give you a way to authenticate these non-persons and to grant them permission to do something, like call an API.
+They give you a way to authenticate these non-persons.

 - User accounts: These accounts represent people - either as individual Google account holders or as part of a Google-controlled entity like a Google Group.